Idonot-Grief/webcraft-chat/README.md

   |
   --------------------------------------
 ```
-This program only needs Python 3.14 and Flask.
+This program only needs Python 3.14, Requests, and Flask.
 Nothing else to run the script.
 How it works is the python script hijacks the server console, then hosts a flask
 frontend.
 When the client on the frontend sends a message, it uses /tellraw to emulate
 an actual chat message.
 To read messages, it looks for join messages and leave messages,